leseunivers/seung.min/_posts/2024-12-26-hello-world.md

 Designing is something I enjoy.
 I started to make a website nine months ago.
 Since then, there has been progress.
 The original concept was based on a website I was developing for Ajou University at the beginning of the semester.
-After A-propagator was established, using its design felt like natural.